red-hat-storage/ocs-ci/conf/README.md

 # Taking data from ENV_DATA will always use right cluster_namespace passed via
 #`--ocsci-conf` or `--cluster-conf` config files.

-# It's not possible to access config data from module level as config is not
+# Config data should not be accessed at module level and instead should be
-# properly initialized.
-So you have to access it from function or fixture!
+# used within function definitions (as in example below) or fixtures.
 function_which_taking_namespace(namespace=None):
     namespace = namespace if namespace else config.ENV_DATA[ 'cluster_namespace'